 Editor’s note: Include basic discussion of assumptions behind the architectural options.

+General Assumptions

 This standard makes the following assumptions regarding the application of RPH signing to emergency calls and callback calls:

 A Resource-Priority Header (RPH) in the ‘esnet’ namespace may or may not be associated with an emergency origination by the P-CSCF in the originating IMS network.